 Higher education levels increase employability

-Educational attainment levels are another reason for the variation in employment rates between different labour groups.
+Educational attainment levels are another reason why employment rates vary between different labour groups.

-Figure 6 shows that employment rates are generally higher for more educated people.
-In 2015, the employment rate among tertiary education graduates (82.7 %) was much higher than the EU average (70.1 %).
-In contrast, just slightly more than half (52.6 %) of those with at most primary or lower secondary education were employed.
-The employment rate for people with upper secondary or post-secondary non-tertiary education was in between these levels, at 70.7 % and slightly above the overall EU average employment rate.
-People with the lowest education levels not only had the lowest employment rate but were also hit hardest by the crisis, experiencing a 4.3 percentage point fall in their employment rate between 2007 and 2015.
+Employment rates are generally higher for more educated people (see Figure 6).
+In 2016, the employment rate among tertiary education graduates was much higher than the EU average total (71.1 %).
+In contrast, just slightly more than half of those with at most primary or lower secondary education were employed.
+The employment rate for people with upper secondary or post-secondary non-tertiary education was in between these levels and slightly above the overall EU average employment rate.

-Economic migration is becoming increasingly important to the EU’s ability to deal with a shrinking labour force and expected skills shortages.
-According to European Commission estimates, without net migration the working-age population will shrink by 12 % in 2030 and by 33 % in 2060 compared with 2009 levels (European Commission, 2010).
+Economic migration is becoming increasingly important for the EU’s ability to deal with a shrinking labour force and expected skills shortages.
+According to European Commission estimates, without net migration the working-age population aged 15 to 64 will shrink by 12 % in 2030 and by 33 % in 2060 compared with 2009 levels (European Commission, 2010).

 EU’s labour force is shrinking because of an ageing population

 The EU is confronted with a growing, but ageing population, driven by low fertility rates and a continuous rise in life expectancy.
 This ageing, already apparent in many Member States, will lead to a higher share of older people and a lower share of people aged 20 to 64 in the total population in the coming decades (see Figure 8).
-According to the European Commission Demography report 2010, this means that despite a growing population, the EU labour force is shrinking.
-This will increase the burden on the employed population to provide for the social expenditure caused by an ageing population.
+According to the European Commission Demography report 2015, this means that despite a growing population, the EU labour force is shrinking, which may lead to future labour shortages.
+This is a potential threat to economic growth, which may have to rely solely on productivity gains in future.
+It may also increases the burden on the employed population to provide for the rising social expenditure requirements of an ageing population.

-Figure 9 shows how the baby boomer generation has moved up the age pyramid since 2002.
-This generation is the result of high fertility rates in several European countries over a 20- to 30-year period to the mid-1960s.
-Baby boomers continue to comprise a significant part of the working population, however, the first of this large group are now reaching retirement age.
-As a result of these demographic changes the old-age dependency ratio has increased from 26.4 % in 2002 to 31.3 % in 2015.
+The baby boomer generation was the result of high fertility rates in several European countries over a 20- to 30-year period to the mid-1960s.
+They continue to comprise a significant part of the working population, however, the first of this large group are now reaching retirement age.
+As a result of these demographic changes the old-age dependency ratio has increased from 23.9 % in 2002 to 29.3 % in 2016 .
 This ratio shows the share of the population aged 65 and above compared with the population of 20 to 64 year olds.
-This means that while there were 3.8 people of working age for every dependent person over 65 in the EU in 2002, this number had fallen to 3.2 people by 2015.
-By 2020, the old-age dependency ratio is projected to reach 34.6 %, meaning there will be fewer than three people of working age for every dependent person over 65.
+This means that while there were 4.2 people of working age for every dependent person over 65 in the EU in 2002, this number had fallen to 3.4 people by 2016.
+By 2030, the old-age dependency ratio is projected to reach 39.1 %, meaning there will be fewer than three people of working age for every dependent person over 65 .

 These trends underline the importance of making the most of the EU’s labour potential by raising the employment rate for men and women over the coming years.
 To meet labour market needs in a sustainable way, efforts are needed to help people stay in work for longer.
 Particular attention needs to be given to women, older workers and young people.
 With regard to young people, it is important to help them find work as soon as they leave education and ensure they remain employed.

 Employment (and unemployment) rates are closely linked to the business cycle.
 Usually this is expressed in terms of GDP growth, which can be seen as a measure of an economy’s dynamism and its capacity to create jobs.
-Figure 12 illustrates this relationship, showing similar patterns for GDP growth, employment growth and the share of newly employed people in total employment (people who started their job within the past 12 months).
+Figure 9 illustrates this relationship, showing similar patterns for GDP growth, employment growth and the share of newly employed people in total employment .

-Following the double-dip recessions in 2009 and 2012, the EU experienced a pronounced decline in employment.
-In 2010 and 2011, GDP growth picked up again while employment recovery remained at a standstill.
+As Figure 9 illustrates, GDP growth brought about a job-rich recovery in 2016 with employment picking up by 1.5 %.
+However, GDP growth is not necessarily associated with employment growth.
+In 2010 and 2011, GDP growth picked up as well, while employment remained at a standstill.
 This pattern of ‘jobless growth’ stems from the fact that GDP grew mostly because of an increase in productivity and hours worked, leaving little room for employment growth (European Commission, 2012).
-As a result of another GDP contraction, following the slight recovery in 2010 and 2011, the number of employed people fell again in 2012 and 2013.
-GDP growth in 2014 brought about a job-rich recovery with employment picking up by 1 %.

 The link between GDP growth and employment growth is also reflected in the share of newly employed people as a share of total employment.
 This dropped considerably in 2009, following the contractions in GDP and employment in the same year.
-It rose slightly in the following years, only to drop again to the lowest level of the decade in 2013.
-In 2014, following the slight recovery in GDP and employment growth, the share of newly employed people returned again to its 2012 level.
+In 2016, following the recovery in GDP and employment growth, the share of newly employed people was at its highest level since 2009 (13.9%).

 Professional, scientific and technical sector and administrative sector show strongest signs of jobs recovery